speedy3d/RepData_PeerAssessment1/PA1_template.md

 ## [1] 4608
 ```

 Reshape the data so that it is not as noisy and show the first few rows of the newly reshapred dataset.
+Also, change TRUE and FALSE values for weekday to either "weekday" or "weekend"

 ```r